pingswept/me30-website/content/logistics/projects.md

 title: "Projects"
 draft: false
 ---
-# Projects

-# THE P4 DESCRIPTION IS NOT ACCURATE.
-THIS IS FROM LAST YEAR. #

-## Projects 4 and 5: Build an intrepid robot that traverses an obstacle course and delivers freight
+# Projects 4 and 5: Build an intrepid robot that traverses an obstacle course and delivers freight

 Projects 4 and 5 are, in a sense, one mega-project.
 In the first part, you and your team build a robot.
 In the second part, you modify it to traverse an obstacle course and deliver a payload.

-### Requirements for project 4: build something that travels by Tuesday, December 6, high noon
+## Requirements for project 4: build something that travels by Tuesday, December 6, high noon

 * Your robot should fit in a circle 30 cm in diameter.
 * Your robot should be less than 30 cm tall.